scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 **Example 1**

-"Let’s consider the benefits of mastering prompt engineering.
+"Let's consider the benefits of mastering prompt engineering.

 For professionals in fast-paced environments, well-designed prompts unlock AI's potential.
 They lead to more accurate, relevant, and useful content generation.
 With effective prompting, we can also process information faster, explore more creative solutions, and dedicate our time to strategic thinking and high-value activities.
 In competitive business environments, this skill helps professionals stand out by dramatically improving their efficiency and output quality.